DarienLibrary/website_content/content/_finished/faq/faq.md

 <br />

 #### What does a fine stop me from doing?
-Once you owe $50, you will be unable to checkout items or use a computer.
+Once you owe $50, you will be unable to check out items or use a computer.
 Please get the amount under $50 to resume using the Library's services.
 <br />
 <br />